- Did you know?

 Proper protection against computer viruses is necessary to support your academic studies.

-Current faculty and staff members may install Trend Micro antivirus on up to 5 personal devices free of charge (Windows, Mac, Android or iOS).
+Current faculty and staff members may install Trend Micro Maximum Security on up to 5 personal devices free of charge (Windows, Mac, Android or iOS).
+This offer is not intended for use on university owned devices.